Gino5k/Proxmox/PCIPassthrough/APU-GPU-Passthrough.md

 The detailed steps are described [below](#Extracting-vBIOS-and-AMDGopDriver-with-UBU) and are based on [this note](https://gist.github.com/matt22207/bb1ba1811a08a715e32f106450b0418a?permalink_comment_id=4955044#gistcomment-4955044).

-### Using the vBIOS and AMDGoDriver in the VM config
+### Using the vBIOS and AMDGopDriver in the VM config
 Once the VGA vBIOS and the AMDGopDriver files are extracted and copied to the Proxmox host in the directory `/usr/share/kvm/` they can be referenced in the VM config, via two config lines that should look something like:
 ```
 hostpci0: 0000:34:00.0,pcie=1,romfile=vbios_1636.dat